On Stable and Unstable Behaviours of Certain Rotation Segments: Generic Diffeomorphisms

-The first case is contradictory to Proposition~\ref{stable_unstable}, and for the second case, we can use a similar argument as in the proof of Proposition~\ref{stable_unstable}, to create a non-contractible periodic orbit.
-This is a contradiction with the assumption on the shape of $\rho(\widetilde f)$, i.e., (\ref{rotation_set_assumption}). \end{proof}
+The first is a contradiction with Proposition~\ref{stable_unstable}, and for the second case, we can use a similar argument as in the proof of Proposition~\ref{stable_unstable}, to create a non-contractible periodic orbit.
+This is a contradiction with the assumption on the shape of $\rho ( \widetilde{f})$, i.e., (\ref{rotation_set_assumption}).

+To conclude, as we did in the proof of Lemma \ref{stable_unbounded}, we present a sketch of the argument contained in the aforementioned pages of \cite{Oliveira}.